 Because many public health challenges cannot be fully appreciated until one has hands-on experience working on public health issues with populations or communities, each concentrator must have at least one relevant field-based educational experience.
 This requirement is known as the Experiential Component (EC).
 It may be met through participation in an approved study abroad program, an approved field-work Winter Study course, a WS99 project, or a not-for-credit summer or academic-year internship.
 Students may also gain experiential credit in external Public Health study abroad programs such as the SIT-IHP program.
-In every case, the advisory committee must approve the project in advance.
+In every case, the EC Advisor (Marion Min-Barron) must approve the project in advance.
 Ideally, this EC is one cornerstone of the Public Health concentrator’s thematic track described in their application, but in some cases the EC may be less directly related to the in-class coursework.

 Objectives of the EC